MergHQ/viw/docs/subjectAndStructure.md

 **User actions**
 - Specify file to load
-    - Succesfull if file exists
+    - Succesfull if file exists and data is valid.
 - Parse file
 - Render file